 Several notable advantages offered by our synthetic team include:

 Our teams of highly skilled scientists have formidable experience in addressing your synthetic, medicinal, building blocks, medicinal chemistry and compound optimization needs.
-It is this combination of a robust science, drug discovery expertise and transparent business/financial models that allowed us to offer Chemistry Systems on Demand™ approach.
-Specifically, we provide you with a set of our validated chemistries and respective scaffolds for your assessment followed by synthesis of large or small (target/purpose-focused) custom compound selections.
-Alternatively, we are happy to accommodate your chemical development ideas in order to convert them into libraries that uniquely suit your project needs.
+It is this combination of a robust science, discovery chemistry expertise and transparent business/financial models that allowed us to offer Chemistry Systems on Demand™ approach.
+Specifically, we provide you with a set of our validated chemistries and respective scaffolds for your assessment followed by synthesis of large or small (target/purpose-focused) custom screening compounds.
+Alternatively, we are happy to accommodate your chemical development ideas in order to convert them into compound libraries that uniquely suit your project needs.

 - Fast turn-around time in assessing project feasibility, cost and timing

 - Management of a project by both science and business-focused professionals

 - Development of your proprietary chemistries or compound library design based on our proprietary templates